 How much does it cost?

 Pricing is based on the TLD.
 For example, common TLDs like .com and .org are $20 per year, and other TLDs like .photography .media are $30 and $50 per year.
 To find a domain's price, you can search for it on the domain name search page or your Domains panel.

 How do I get a free domain?

 All Squarespace sites on an annual billing cycle include one custom domain, free for its first year.
-To get started, visit Free Squarespace Domain offer.
+To get started, visit Free Squarespace domain offer.

 Can I get more domains after getting my free domain?